marcizhu/Cereal/README.md

 Once this is done, your project should compile without any problems!

+## Status
+This library is actively maintained.
+We are basically testing the library, improving its features and making sure everything works as intended.
+More than **4,000 tests** make sure this library is stable and that no new bugs are introduced.

+Right now, the library is ready to be used in any application.
+As far as we know, it is 100% bug free and fully cross-platform, compiling in Microsoft Windows Vista/7/8/8.1/10, Linux Debian/Ubuntu/Mint/Kali, and MacOS High Sierra.

 ## API
 This library contains different classes.
 Each class can be used to serialized a different kind of data:

- - [Fields](https://github.com/marcizhu/Cereal/wiki/Fields): A field just stores a simple data type, like an `int` or a `short`
+ - [Cereal::Field](https://github.com/marcizhu/Cereal/wiki/Fields): A field just stores a simple data type, like an `int` or a `short`
- - [Arrays](https://github.com/marcizhu/Cereal/wiki/Arrays): An array is a collection of simple data types, for example you can have 10 `floats` stored
+ - [Cereal::Array](https://github.com/marcizhu/Cereal/wiki/Arrays): An array is a collection of simple data types, for example you can have 10 `floats` stored
- - [Objects](https://github.com/marcizhu/Cereal/wiki/Objects): Each object contains a name (like all the other data structures) but also it stores fields and arrays (up to 65536 fields plus 65536 arrays)
+ - [Cereal::Object](https://github.com/marcizhu/Cereal/wiki/Objects): Each object contains a name (like all the other data structures) but also it stores fields and arrays (up to 65536 fields plus 65536 arrays)
- - [Databases](https://github.com/marcizhu/Cereal/wiki/Databases): A database is a collection of objects, each with its own fields and arrays
+ - [Cereal::Database](https://github.com/marcizhu/Cereal/wiki/Databases): A database is a collection of objects, each with its own fields and arrays
- - [Headers](https://github.com/marcizhu/Cereal/wiki/Headers): Headers are optional, but really useful if you want to store more than one database per file.
+ - [Cereal::Header](https://github.com/marcizhu/Cereal/wiki/Headers): Headers are optional, but really useful if you want to store more than one database per file.
 With headers you can have up to 255 databases in a single file!
- - [Buffers](https://github.com/marcizhu/Cereal/wiki/Buffers): Buffers are just a helper class that holds serialized data.
+ - [Cereal::Buffer](https://github.com/marcizhu/Cereal/wiki/Buffers): Buffers are just a helper class that holds serialized data.
 They can be really useful when reading and writing files.

 For more information, check out the [wiki page](https://github.com/marcizhu/Cereal/wiki)